Kathy Kay - Director

 Amanda has been passionately involved in the dance industry for over 15 years.
 She has trained extensively in a variety of dance disciplines and has travelled across Ontario to compete, where she has been awarded many accolades for her artistry and technical capabilities including many special awards, overall awards, judge’s choice awards, top discipline marks, and the Highest Overall Mark of the Competition at both Regional and National events.
 In 2013, Amanda was crowned the National Title of Miss Shine Dance.
 Amanda has worked with numerous dance professionals, including TOKYO, Victor Smalley, Angel Armas, Stephen ‘tWitch’ Boss, Stephanie Rutherford, and Eryn Waltman to name a few.
 She has performed in various dance shows and performances, including performing as a company dancer with the Youth in Motion Dance Project.
 Amanda has found great success as a dance teacher and choreographer, with her students and choreography receiving many awards and recognitions.
 She has been commended for her age appropriate and smart choreography choices for dancers of all ages and abilities, as well as her creative concepts.
 Amanda is an Acrobatic Arts certified instructor, under the direction and training of Meaghan Wegg (former Cirque Du Soliel performer) and Tim Buckley (renowned physiotherapist).
 In her role as studio director, Amanda is an avid supporter of her community and has been an active participant and choreographer for many community and charity events.
 She has a strong belief in instilling valuable life skills in her dancers and promotes the values of personal growth and leadership in her dance programming.
-Amanda holds an Honors Bachelor of Arts degree in Community & Criminal Justice with a Minor in Family Studies from Brescia University College, as well as Master of Arts degree in Sociology from Western University.
-She is currently attending the Faculty of Education at Western University, pursuing a Bachelor of Education degree.
+Amanda holds an Honors Bachelor of Arts degree and a Master of Arts degree from Western University.
+She is currently in her second year at the Faculty of Education at Western University, completing a Bachelor of Education degree.
 Amanda is a passionate dance educator and she is extremely proud of the studio she has created and dancers she has worked with over the years.

 A passionate dancer and dance teacher, Allyson has been training for 16 years in many dance disciplines.
 Allyson has received numerous overalls for her solos, duet/trios, and groups.
 In addition to these awards, she has also received top discipline awards for lyrical and contemporary.
 Allyson has also been very fortunate to be awarded numerous special awards, such as “Pure Artistry”, “True Inspiration”, “Dynamic Performer” , “Dancing with Details”, and “Love for Dance” to name a few.
 Allyson has also worked with many dance professionals including Angel Armas, Victor Smalley, Joshua Allen, winner of “So You Think You Can Dance” and Jordan Clark, a star of “The Next Step” and winner of “So You Think You Can Dance Canada”.
 Allyson was also named “Most Potential Dancer of 2013” and “Most Potential Dancer of 2014” at Bedazzled Dance Champions.
 In 2016 and 2017, Allyson was a competitor in Move With The Beat’s “Dance, Camera, Action Challenge” which was awarded to highest scoring solo entry from each studio, and they competed for a second time for the chance to be the “Face of Move With The Beat”.
 In 2016, Allyson was honoured to be named the “Local Inspiration of 2016” from Move With the Beat which was awarded by public vote to a dancer who has the ability to shine from within, and show their passion and love for dance.
 During the 2018 dance season, Allyson was awarded the Shining Solo award at Move With the Beat, which is awarded to the highest scoring solo routine of the competition.
 Allyson is currently continuing her dance training, and sharing her love for dance through teaching her students.
 As a dance teacher, Allyson has received various special awards for her choreographic choices.
 Allyson is also an Acrobatic Arts certified instructor, under the training and direction of Meaghan Wegg and Tim Buckley.
 Allyson is currently attending Western University, completing a Bachelor of Science Nursing Degree.
 Allyson is very passionate about dance and wishes to continue to help her students’ progress as dancers and as an individuals for many years to come.